-Aly, tell me about your morning.
+Emily, tell me about your morning.

-What do you do with your down time?
+What do you typically do for lunch?